Hoarse Voice

 Neurological

-A recurrent laryngeal nerve palsy can be caused by a wide variety of underlying causes, including thyroid cancer, lung cancer, aortic aneurysm, multiple sclerosis (MS), or stroke.
+A recurrent laryngeal nerve palsy can be caused by a wide range of causes, including thyroid cancer, lung cancer, thoracic aortic aneurysm, multiple sclerosis (MS), or stroke.

-Extensive examinations are key to further delineating the underlying diagnosis such as neck examination and cranial nerve examination.
-Initial investigation if examination is unremarkable would be CT imaging from skull base to diaphragm to assess for any pathology affecting the recurrent laryngeal nerve.
+Extensive examinations are key to further delineating the underlying diagnosis, including neck examination and cranial nerve examination.
+Most cases would warrant CT imaging from skull base to diaphragm, to assess for any pathology affecting the recurrent laryngeal nerve route.

 Figure 5 – Vocal Cord Paralysis during phonation and respiration